Frequently Asked Questions

 Fiscal sponsorship is a contractual relationship between a 501(c)(3) nonprofit organization and a group or individual whose activities fall within the sponsoring organization’s mission.
 This relationship enables the 501(c)(3) — in this case, Fractured Atlas — to extend certain benefits of being a nonprofit to Teachers in Their Power.

 Fractured Atlas’s mission is to make the journey from inspiration to living practice more accessible and equitable for artists and creatives.
-As a storytelling project, Teachers in Their Power aligns to that mission.
+As a storytelling project, Teachers in Their Power aligns with that mission.

-Fractured Atlas is committed to anti-oppression principles.
-You can read the Fractured Atlas Anti-Racism and Anti-Oppression Community Guidelines here and the Donor FAQ here.
+The fiscal sponsorship also gives Teachers in Their Power tax-exempt status to apply and receive funding from corporations and foundations.
+You can read the Fractured Atlas Anti-Racism and Anti-Oppression Community Guidelines here and their Donor FAQ here.

 Who is behind the project?